Bill Pay Terms of Service

 14.3 Fee changes.

-If you have a Subscription Plan, we will give at least 14 days’ notice before subscription fee changes take effect at the next renewal.
-Continuing to use or renewing after the change takes effect means you accept the new fees.
+If you have a Subscription Plan, we will provide at least 14 days’ notice before any change to your subscription fees takes effect at the next renewal.
+Continuing to use the Services or renewing your Subscription Plan after the change takes effect constitutes acceptance of the updated fees.
+Fee changes under this section apply to renewals and new subscriptions.
+Pricing displayed to new subscribers at the point of purchase may differ from pricing previously offered to other users.

 15. Suspension and termination